to know Jesus and make him known, locally and globally

 We also use third party cookies to analyse the use of this website and improve its performance.

 For this purpose we use Google Analytics.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users’ computers.
 The information generated relating to our website is used to create reports about the use of the website.
 Google will store and use this information.
-Read Google’s privacy policy.
+Read Google’s privacy policyFind out more about Google Analytics opt out.

 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.